 Withdrawing before the subject's last date to withdraw without fail is not considered an exception to the Australian Government's eligibility requirements.
-This means, if you withdraw after the subject's census date and before its Last date to withdraw without fail, while you will receive a WD (ie. Withdrawn) grade on your academic record, it will still count as a fail towards your completion rate unless you have approved special circumstances.
+This means, if you withdraw after the subject's census date and before its Last date to withdraw without fail, while you will receive a WD (ie Withdrawn) grade on your academic record, it will still count towards your SLE unless you have approved special circumstances.

 Student Learning Entitlement